FDM Group: History

 Concerns have been raised over the contracts signed by the company's trainees.
 In 2018, Frank Field, a Member of Parliament in the UK, wrote a letter to government's business secretary, asking for an official inquiry into their business practices.
 The letter also raised "significant doubts" about whether the £20,000 fees imposed if candidates leave the programme before their two-year period reflected the true costs of training.
 The scheme was likened to indentured servitude.
 Legal challenges were raised against both FDM and Capita, another outsourcing organisation, over the fees.
 One former trainee of FDM told The Guardian that they did not enjoy the job in which they were placed, that the training included general advice, such as how to write emails, and that there was "so much room for manipulation and coercion in the contract".

 In 2018, the Ministry of Labour in Ontario, Canada ruled that the fee charged by FDM to a worker who left a job at the Royal Bank of Canada before their contracted period was illegal under the Employment Standards Act.
 Following the ruling, FDM Group reworded their contract but retained the fee.

+Services

+In March 2024, FDM Group underwent a brand refresh.
+As part of their new identity and offerings, FDM unveiled five specialist practices to deliver business and tech consultancy services.
+The five practice areas are: Software Engineering, Data & Analytics, IT Operations, Change & Transformation and Risk, Regulation & Compliance.